Home Blog

 Deep Breathing

-Meditation and other techniques like journaling and visualizing help calm your mind and brain and slow down anxious thoughts.
-Visualization and meditation also help you handle stressful situations you cannot avoid.
-Numerous apps can help you through these exercises, many of which are free, so if you need help to get started, you can find one that meets your needs.
+Meditation and journaling help calm your mind and brain and slow down anxious thoughts.
+Positive visualization can also help you handle stressful situations you cannot avoid.
+In addition to self-led meditations, you can use numerous apps with on-demand audio explanations of exercises, many of which are free.

-Being physically active has shown excellent results in reducing anxiety [7*] , and regular physical activity will help prevent anxiety, reducing the risk of chest pains.
-Further regular exercise can help distract you from ruminations, decrease muscle tension, and increase serotonin levels—it is sometimes called an anti-anxiety neurochemical.
+Physical activity has shown effects in reducing anxiety [6*] or even preventing its episodes, also reducing the risk of chest pain.
+Further regular exercise can help distract you from ruminations, decrease muscle tension, and increase serotonin levels.

-Sleep may not seem like something you would want to do during an anxiety attack, but in general, having enough of it can help prevent anxiety incidences.
 Lack of sleep is linked to depression, anxiety, and other mental health conditions.
-Ideally, you should sleep 7-9 hours to maintain optimum performance and good health.
+You should sleep 7-9 hours to maintain optimum performance and good health, including reduction of anxiety symptoms.

-These substances may appear to have a relaxing effect, but various research [8*] states that they worsen anxiety attacks.
-You may start by taking note of how your anxiety behaves once you start to gradually limit the intake.
+These substances may appear to have a relaxing effect, but research [7*] states that they worsen anxiety attacks.
+You may start by monitoring your anxiety levels once you start to limit the intake.

 In Conclusion